Anyone else got an old mobile phone that just sat in the back of their drawer doing nothing? Yep, me too!

 MusicMagpie is the number 1 mobile recycling scheme who have paid out over £400 million to 6 million happy customers.
 They even have an “excellent” rating on Trustpilot based on over 100,000 reviews.

 You may feel safer selling with a trusted mobile phone recycling scheme than an online marketplace.
-To be honest, I keep hearing horror stories about selling phones on some marketplaces; the buyer starts a dispute saying the item never arrived, which is leaving sellers down a phone and the money.
+To be honest, I keep hearing horror stories about selling phones on some marketplaces; the buyer starts a dispute saying the item never arrived, which leaves sellers down a phone and the money.

 Instead, sell via a site where you know you’ll get the money, or wipe the content and try selling face to face using Facebook marketplace or Gumtree instead.